YashaPushak/GPS/README.md

 with the generic wrapper for algorithm configuration available from https://github.com/automl/GenericWrapper4AC.
-However, if your target algorithm is implemented in python, then using the python interface will potentially speed up configuration process and improve the quality of the configurations found.
+However, if your target algorithm is implemented in python, then using the python interface will potentially speed up the configuration process and improve the quality of the configurations found.
 This is because the python interface allows you to load and initialize data/instances a single time (per worker), and then re-use this data for each target algorithm call, whereas due to the nature of command line interfaces you must instead re-load the instances from the disk for every target algorithm call, which may be costly.
 The python interface is further advantageous as it removes the need for GPS to constantly write to and read from temporary files on the disk.

 ## Command Line Target Algorithm Wrapper Format